Bicycle Accidents Happen

 Cyclists in urban and suburban settings are most likely to be injured or killed in a traffic accident when compared to their rural counterparts.
 In a place like Rancho Cucamonga & San Bernardino in the Inland Empire, fatal bicycle accidents are statistically more likely to occur.
 In accidents like this, a wrongful death attorney can help.

-Bicycle accidents, especially those with a motorized vehicle, can cause life changing personal injuries.
+Most Common Bicycle Accident Injuries – Bicycle accidents, especially those with a motorized vehicle, can cause life changing personal injuries.
 Although mandatory helmet laws and the use of safety equipment such as lights, flashers, reflectors and wearing brightly colored reflective clothing can reduce the risk of being struck by a driver on the road, there is still a significant risk of injury when an accident does occur.
-The most common injuries in bicycle accidents are as follows:
+The most common injuries in bicycle accidents are as follows: Concussions, Traumatic brain injuries, Fractures of arms, legs and ribs, Spinal and neck injuries, Scrapes, cuts and contusions, often referred to as “road rash” and/or Internal bleeding and damage to vital organs.

 Bicycle accident injuries can be more severe than other traffic accidents due to the exposed nature of the bicycle rider.
 While drivers and passengers in cars may be protected by a steel frame and seat belts, bicycle riders have none of the safety features as others who they share the road with.